usersotiris/nonlinearclustering/README.md

 We provide two variations of this methodology ,"i-DivClu-M" for maximum margin clustering and "i-DivClu-D" for density based clustering.

-The provided scripts can be used to compare experimentaly "i-DivClu" with popular methods also considered able to handle non linearity in a number of real world dataset with respect to clustering efficiency and computational cost.

 ![](https://github.com/usersotiris/nonlinearclustering/blob/master/output-2.png)
 *Two steps of the hierarchical procedure using "i-DivClu-D"*